okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-09 4:28 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Test]** Run unit tests for Resize Images to 32x32 for Transfer Learning; fix failures

+## 2025-09-09 7:19 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Debug]** Inspect shapes/types/values in Resize Images to 32x32 for Transfer Learning pipeline step